The Derived Auslander-Iyama Correspondence: Enhanced -angulated categories

 commutes up to natural isomorphism.
 In this case, we say that the pair $(\C,\Sigma)$ \emph{admits a (DG) enhanced $(d+2)$-angulated structure}. \end{definition}

-\begin{question} Let $(\C,\Sigma)$ be a pair consisting of an additive category $\C$ and an automorphism $\Sigma\colon\C\simto\C$.
+\begin{question} Let $(\C,\Sigma)$ be a pair consisting of an additive category $\C$ with split idempotents and an automorphism $\Sigma\colon\C\simto\C$.
 Does the pair admit an enhanced $(d+2)$-angulated structure?
 If it does, is the enhancement of the underlying $(d+2)$-angulated category unique? \end{question}